johndehavilland/whoami/README.md

     If you are honest, then I can trust you.

 * Be ethical.
     Across all that we do, we should ensure we are ethical.
+There are the standard things but this also encompasses how we treat others, how we treat our technology and how we work with customers.

 * Be vocal.
     Unfortunately, I can't read minds (yet :)).
 If you need me to do something, or something is on your mind then let me know.
+If you disagree with something, speak up and we can discuss it.
 If I am doing something you disagree with - let me know.
+If I screw up, tell me.
 I value and appreciate feedback.

 * Be open to feedback.
     I will strive to give you timely feedback that is constructive, honest, transparent and fair.
 I ask you be open to feedback, even if negative.
 I want you to be successful so I will share feedback to help facilitate that.